1905 New Forest by-election: Campaign

 Polling Day was fixed for the 6 December 1905, 32 days after the vacancy became known.

 The two most prominent issues at the time of the by-election were Irish Home Rule and Tariff Reform.
-The issue of Home Rule was one that had split the Liberal Party back in 1886 with the Liberal Unionist's joining with the Conservatives to oppose it.
+The issue of Home Rule was one that had split the Liberal Party back in 1886 with the Liberal Unionists joining with the Conservatives to oppose it.
 The issue of Tariff reform was one that was currently dividing the Conservative Party, who had seen many of their Free Trade supporters leave to join the Liberals.
-Leading Liberal Unionist, Joseph Chamberlain had managed to persuade Conservative Prime Minister, Arthur Balfour and the party as a whole to support the introduction of trade tariffs on imports.
+Leading Liberal Unionist, Joseph Chamberlain had managed to persuade Conservative prime minister, Arthur Balfour and the party as a whole to support the introduction of trade tariffs on imports.
 The Liberal Party argued that these measures would increase the cost of food.
-Divisions within the government on this issue and others widened and on 4 December 1905, two days before polling day, the Conservative government of Arthur Balfour collapsed and he resigned as Prime Minister.
+Divisions within the government on this issue and others widened and on 4 December 1905, two days before polling day, the Conservative government of Arthur Balfour collapsed and he resigned as prime minister.
 Liberal Leader Sir Henry Campbell-Bannerman then formed a government.